builtwithforge/site/README.md

-# landing
+# site

-builtwithforge.com is the landing page for Forge.
+This repository contains the code for [builtwithforge.com](https://builtwithforge.com).

 ## Developing